t-chanes/Large-Scale-Data-Management-Project/ProjectTrace-master/README.md

 # ProjectTrace

+Made in collaboration with Eduardo Trevino, David Albasini, Tharun Karakkatt, and Alfred Vincent at the University of Texas at San Antonio during the 2023 Spring semester.
+This was created as the final project for our Large Scale Data Management class.

 ## Summary
 This project will trace the lifecycle/progress path of the projects funded by the federal agencies.\
 All the teams should maintain a work-log of progress made each week (This will be collected from commits on this github repo)\